Free digital copy

 “Table tops are great because people walk past them and just grab something – it might be a packet of biscuits or a bottle of gin.
 They just pick it up because it’s easy.”
 It’s also about balancing eye-catching displays with making sure people know where they can find their favourites and staples, says Tori.
 “You have your promotional table top which is seasonal and ‘look at me’ but if people want to go and get their horseradish they know where it is and there’s no fuss.”

 When it comes to display, language also plays a part, says Rich Ford, strategy director at Sherlock Studio.
 “It’s about how you can inspire people, which means using an engaging, exciting tone of voice.
-It’s not just about a couple of boxes of Panettone, it’s about really exciting people, getting them thinking about Christmas and getting them in the mood.
-I think for a long time it was overlooked but Covid has made tone of voice really, really important and it’s becoming a differentiator as well.
-It’s a part of your branding, it’s a brand asset, your tone of voice, how you feel and come across on social media.”
+It’s not just about a couple of boxes of Panettone, it’s about really exciting people, getting them thinking about Christmas and getting them in the mood.”

 So when it comes to display for fine food retailers, what are the dos and don’ts, according to the people in the know?
 Most agree on a few key elements that display should incorporate, from tempting people into a shop with visually interesting and exciting displays, to making sure you move people around the space to explore everything you’re offering.
 Including prices is something everyone agrees is important, with customers nervous about buying something that might break the bank.